 Celebrating 50 Years of Black Excellence

 Northeastern Law’s Black Law Students Association (BLSA) Kemet Chapter was founded in 1971.
-On December 3, 2021, we will celebrate the 50th anniversary of BLSA at the School of Law with a celebratory event featuring commemorative speeches, hors d’oeuvres and cocktails.
-We will hear from Dean James Hackney, keynote speaker Rachael Rollins ’97, Joseph Feaster, Jr. ’75 and Genevievre Miller ’23.
-We warmly invite BLSA alumni/ae to gather with us.*
+On December 3, 2021, we celebrated the 50th anniversary of BLSA at the School of Law with a celebratory event featuring commemorative speeches, hors d’oeuvres and cocktails.
+Guest speakers included Dean James Hackney, keynote speaker Rachael Rollins ’97, Joseph Feaster, Jr. ’75 and Genevievre Miller ’23.

 There are two funds supporting BLSA.